 - Getting the most from your team captains

 The responsibilities of a team captain and how the coach can go about selecting the team's captain.

 - The Challenge ahead

-For the first time in my coaching career, my team has suffered from a crisis in character.
+For the first time in my coaching career, my team has suffered from a character crisis.
 Most teams identify with a leader.
-Unfortunately the leader that our players identified with was leading us in the wrong direction.
+Unfortunately, the leader that our players identified with was leading us in the wrong direction.

-- Do you push, pull or actually lead when
+- Do you push, pull or lead when

 - A loss in interest could be a natural